 Those who participated in a pension cumulation scheme should apply to the company organising the scheme who will advise whether you will be awarded an annuity (see Jargon busters) or whether you may withdraw the total accumulated sum in a lump-sum or in instalments.

-Social assistance old-age pensions depend on the social assistance pension base set by the Government and the coefficient which, depending on the group of people, may amount to 0.9 or 1 (EUR 117 or EUR 130).
+Social assistance old-age pensions depend on the social assistance pension base set by the Government and the coefficient which is 1 (EUR 132).

 Social assistance pensions are payable from the date of entitlement.
-They may be granted retroactively up to 12 months preceding the submission of all the necessary documents to the municipal administration.
+They may be granted retroactively up to 6 months preceding the submission of all the necessary documents to the local SoDra.

 - SoDra - The State Social Insurance Fund Board under the Ministry of Social Security and Labour, the principal body that organises social security.